diffusor/taketake/design/robust_file_copy.rst

       * If the verification fails, prompt the user to confirm or redo the filename

    h.
-Set TransferInfo.timestamp for the current file from the prompt results
+Set TransferInfo.timestamp for the current file from the prompt results,
+      and set timestamp_guess_direction to ""

    i.
 Dump the response filename to ``.filename_provided``::